How Do I Follow Up Overdue Payments?

 The Prompt Payment Code (PPC) can be a real game-changer for small businesses.
 It’s a voluntary scheme designed to promote fair and timely payments between businesses.

 When a client signs up for the PPC, they’re agreeing to pay their suppliers on time, which generally means within 30 days.
 For small businesses in particular this can make a huge difference to cash flow, helping you avoid the stress of chasing late payments and making it easier to plan and budget.
-Knowing that a client has committed to these standards can give you extra confidence when working with them.
+Knowing a client has committed to these standards can give you extra confidence when working with them.

 You can find out more about the Prompt Payment Code on the Small Business Commissioner website.